hanspeide/polar-integration-docs/README.md

 [iOS SDK](/ios-sdk): Cocoa Touch classes that you can include in your iOS project.
 The classes will create a UIWebView containing the embedded polls.

+The display of the polls can be customized to match the font, colors, and look of your site.
+See more about [display customizations](/display-guidelines#customization)

 ### Non-embed options

 [API](/api/v4): If you prefer to handle the display and user interaction yourself, you can use Polar's HTTPS/JSON-based API to access the data directly.
 Note that your display of Polar content must adhere to our [display guidelines](/display-guidelines).